Barry Sussman: Career

 After receiving a degree in English and history from Brooklyn College in 1956, Sussman worked for a New York City advertising agency.
 He began his career in journalism in 1960 as a reporter at the Bristol (Va.-Tenn.)
 Herald Courier, a daily with a circulation of about 25,000.
-He left after 16 months but soon returned as managing editor before joining The Washington Post in 1965.
+He left after 16 months, but soon returned as managing editor. before joining The Washington Post in 1965.
 He was a state-suburban editor, then DC editor, with a staff of 40 to 45 reporters.

-He was city news editor at The Washington Post at the time of the Watergate scandal and was detached to direct the coverage that led to the Post being awarded the Pulitzer Prize for Public Service in 1973.
+Sussman was city editor at The Washington Post at the time of the Watergate scandal, and was detached to direct the coverage that led to the Post being awarded the Pulitzer Prize for Public Service in 1973.
 While initially a close supervisor of the journalists Bob Woodward and Carl Bernstein involved in the Posts coverage of Watergate, Sussman later became estranged from them.

-After Watergate, he founded the Washington Post poll, designing and conducting opinion surveys and reporting on the results. in 1981 he was in charge for the Post in establishing and directing the Washington Post/ABC News poll, again designing surveys and doing most of the reporting on the findings.
-Sussman left the Post in 1987 to become managing editor for national news at United Press International (UPI), in charge of 800 reporters and editors across the U.S. and 40 more in UPI's Washington bureau.
-He left UPI after less than one year, however, and became an independent pollster, continuing to focus on public policy issues.
+After Watergate, Sussman founded the Washington Post poll, designing and conducting opinion surveys and reporting on the results.
+In 1981 the Post put him in charge of establishing and directing the Washington Post/ABC News poll, again designing surveys and doing most of the reporting on the findings.
+Sussman left the Post in 1987 to become managing editor for national news at United Press International (UPI), in charge of 800 reporters and editors across the U.S., and 40 more in UPI's Washington, D.C. bureau.

+Sussman left UPI after less than one year, however, and became an independent pollster, continuing to focus on public policy issues.
 His clients included trade associations, the AFL–CIO and other interest groups.
 In the 1990s, he became active as an international news media consultant, with assignments at newspapers in Spain, Portugal and seven Latin American countries.

-From 2003 to 2012, he was editor of Nieman Watchdog, a project of the Nieman Foundation for Journalism at Harvard University, focused on public policy news reporting.
+From 2003 to 2012, Sussman was the editor of Nieman Watchdog, a watchdog journalism project of the Nieman Foundation for Journalism at Harvard University, which focuses on public policy reporting.
 He was a board member of the group Innovation Media Consulting.
 Sussman is one of the journalists profiled at Investigating Power, a website covering events in recent American history.

 In September 2011, Sussman was the recipient of a lifetime achievement award from Brooklyn College, his alma mater.
 Among other awards, Sussman was named editor of the year by the Washington-Baltimore Newspaper Guild for his work on Watergate.